spirit-led-software/syslua/ARCHITECTURE.md

     post = [[echo "Apply complete"]],
 }

-if sys.is_linux then
+if syslua.is_linux then
     activation {
         post = [[systemctl daemon-reload]],
     }
 end

-if sys.is_darwin then
+if syslua.is_darwin then
     activation {
         post = [[killall Finder]],
     }